inngest/website/pages/blog/_posts/2023-11-20-metrics-with-timescale.md

 * [M3](https://m3db.io/)
 * [Grafana Mimir](https://grafana.com/oss/mimir/)

-We pretty much cross off Prometheus related tools right off the bat.
+We pretty much crossed off Prometheus related tools right off the bat.
 It’s generally a pain to maintain, and also scaling profile is questionable.
 You need a Thanos or some other tool like M3 or Mimir to use as a storage backend, or it’ll overflow very quickly.

 InfluxDB was off the list mainly because it doesn’t have a local development solution.
 While cloud development has become more of a thing lately, it’s quite unreasonable to force the rest of the team to have to connect to some remote environment just to do development.

 On top of that, having to think about keeping data separated, and not stepping on each other’s toes is a waste of brain capacity.
 A problem that won’t exist if you’re all running tools in a local environment.

-It was then a 1:1 between Timescale and Clickhouse.
+It was now down to Timescale and Clickhouse.
 Due to prior jobs, I’d had a pretty pleasant experience as a user with Clickhouse, but maintaining it was the opposite experience.
 Cloudflare has a whole team behind it, to make sure topology and quorum are not obstructed.
 When they do, you can kiss your day goodbye (they’ve gotten a lot better at managing/automating it by the time I left).

 While there was a managed solution with Clickhouse now, we ultimately decided to go with TimescaleDB for the following reasons:

-* It is PostgreSQL, and we do not need additional SQL drivers
+* It is Postgres, and we do not need additional SQL drivers
 * We already run Postgres so we have a good idea of the scaling profile and what pitfalls there are
-* We already have some existing feature using Timescale, and it was easier to expand the usage, instead of introducing a new database
+* We already have some existing feature using TimescaleDB, and it was easier to expand the usage, instead of introducing a new database

 ## Requirements & Approach